nekonado/nekonado/README.md

 - 🗼 Web Developer living in Tokyo, Japan
 - 🎂 Born in 1994/12
-- 🎓 Graduated from [Gifu University - Grad School of Natural Science and Technology][univ-url] in 2020/03
+- 🎓 Graduated from [Gifu University Graduate School of Natural Science and Technology][univ-url] in 2020/03
 - 🦊 Working at [Sasuke Financial Lab, inc.][corp-url] since 2022/02
 - 🍣 More info: [LAPRAS][lapras-url]